-- a. composition and category of directors (e.g. promoter, executive, non-executive, independent non-executive, nominee director-institution represented and whether as lender or as equity investor); - b. attendance of each director at the meeting of the board of directors and the last annual general meeting; - c. number of other board of directors or committees in which a directors is a member or chairperson; - d. number of meetings of the board of directors held and dates on which held; - e. disclosure of relationships between directors inter-se; - f. number of shares and convertible instruments held by non-executive directors; - g. web link where details of familiarization programme imparted to independent directors is disclosed
+- a. composition and category of directors (e.g. promoter, executive, non-executive, independent non-executive, nominee director-institution represented and whether as lender or as equity investor); - b. attendance of each director at the meeting of the board of directors and the last annual general meeting;

+- d. number of meetings of the board of directors held and dates on which held; - e. disclosure of relationships between directors inter-se; - f. number of shares and convertible instruments held by non-executive directors; - g. web link where details of familiarization programme imparted to independent directors is disclosed